 In his teens he sought admission to the Redemptorist Fathers' secondary school in Limerick to pursue a religious vocation.
 He was rejected because his family could not afford the fees.
 After graduating from the Christian Brothers school in 1965 he joined the Society of African Missions (SMA).
-After one year studying ascetical theology at the SMA novitiate in Cloughballymore County Galway, he was admitted to major seminary in Northern Ireland twenty six miles from Belfast.
-There he spent six years studying philosophy and theology.
+After one year studying ascetical theology at the SMA novitiate in Cloughballymore County Galway, he was admitted to major seminary in Northern Ireland twenty-six miles from Belfast.
+He was there during ‘The Troubles’ and participated in his first act of civil disobedience to protest the unlawful killing of fellow Catholics by H.M. forces in Derry: Unarmed civilians seeking co-equality in voting, jobs, and housing in the land of his birth.
+This was his first taste of what his future prophetic priesthood would be.

-During his first year of seminary he became friends with Alex; a relationship that became physically affectionate the following year.
-The two of them went to Liverpool during their third summer, where they worked in a factory to earn money to support their studies.
+During Bernárd’s first year in seminary, he became friends with Alex; a relationship that became physically affectionate the following year.
+The two of them went to Liverpool during the third summer of their studies, where they worked in a factory to earn pocket money.
 They took lodgings together in a boarding house.
-Bernard felt some guilt about the growing intimacy of the relationship and so confessed his concerns to the local priest.
-The priest insisted he cease all physical relations and report the fact that he had engaged in mutual masturbation with Alex to the seminary authorities.
-Returning to seminary, Bernard chose to speak with Fr.
+Bernárd felt guilty about the growing intimacy of the relationship and so confessed his concerns to the local priest.
+The priest insisted he cease all physical relations and report the fact that he had engaged in in-appropriate behavior with Alex to the seminary authorities.
+Returning to seminary, Bernárd chose to speak with Fr.
 Jeremy Mullins a professor of Christology.
-Although he would later learn of Mullin's conflict over his own sexuality, the priest ordered Lynch to cease all studies for the priesthood.
-A week later, Mullins relented and offered Bernard and Alex a second chance.
-Alex eventually grew so conflicted over his relationship with Bernard that he left the seminary in the spring of 1971.
-Bernard was broken-hearted but also saw that this new situation made it possible for him to commit anew to celibacy.
+Although he would later learn of Mullin's conflict over his own sexuality, the priest ordered Bernárd to cease all studies for the priesthood.
+A week later, Father Mullins relented and offered Bernárd and Alex a ‘second chance.’
+Alex eventually grew so conflicted over his sexuality that he left the seminary.
+Bernárd was broken-hearted but also saw that this new situation made it possible for him to commit anew to celibacy.

-In June 1971, Lynch was ordained deacon and on December 20, 1971, he was ordained priest at Saint Coleman's Cathedral Newry.
-After completing his theological studies, he was sent to Ndola, Zambia.
-Lynch immersed himself into the life of the mission, but grew increasingly concerned over the attitude of some of the priests toward the Africans.
+In June 1971, Bernárd was ordained to the Deaconate and on December 20, 1971, he was ordained a priest at Saint Coleman's Cathedral Newry.
+After ordination he was sent to Ndola, Zambia.
+Bernárd immersed himself into the life of the mission but grew increasingly concerned over the attitude of some priests toward the people.
 After two years he shared his dissatisfaction with his Superiors and returned to Ireland to reconsider his ministry and vocation.

-In the following months, Lynch came out as gay to another priest.
-His Superior suggested he go to the U.S. to pursue graduate studies and reflect on his vocation rather than return to Africa.
-Lynch arrived in New York City in August 1975.
-He was assigned to Saint Gabriel's parish in the Bronx and enrolled at Fordham University in the Master's program in counselling Psychology.
+In the following months, Bernárd came out as gay to one of his confreres at the National Seminary, Maynooth.
+His confrere together with his Superior suggested he go to the U.S. to pursue graduate studies and reflect on his vocation rather than return to Africa.
+Although Bernárd had worked in upstate New York as a singing waiter in 1969, he had little experience of New York City.
+In August of 1975 he was assigned to Saint Gabriel's parish in the Bronx and enrolled at Fordham University in the master’s program in counselling psychology.
 He completed this degree in 1977.

-During this time Lynch was invited to celebrate Mass for a fellow student who had committed suicide.
-After the Requiem he met members of Dignity New York and learned that the deceased student was gay.
-He agreed to come and say mass for Dignity at the Church of the Good Shepherd, behind Lincoln Centre.
-Dignity was meeting in this non Catholic Church because the Archdiocese would not allow them in Catholic facilities.
-Lynch met and soon became good friends with Fr.
-John McNeill and Robert Carter, SJ, and with them became leaders of Dignity.
+During this time Bernárd was invited to celebrate Mass for a fellow student who had died at his own hand.
+At the Requiem Mass Bernárd met members of Dignity New York, an organization for LGBTQIA+ Catholics and their friends.
+He learned that the deceased student was gay and could not accept himself.
+Bernárd agreed to celebrate Mass for Dignity at the Church of the Good Shepherd, behind Lincoln Centre.
+Dignity was meeting in this non-Catholic Church because the Catholic Archdiocese of New York would not allow the organization in a Catholic church.
+Bernárd joined Dignity and together with Fr.
+John McNeill S.J. and Fr.
+Robert Carter SJ, became deeply involved in the pastoral care of the membership.

-His superiors agreed to allow Bernard to stay in the U.S. to pursue a doctorate on the condition that he pay his own tuition fees and expenses.
-He secured a position as Campus Minister and teacher at Mount Saint Michael's Academy in the North East Bronx.
-At the same time he enrolled at New York Theological Seminary in lower Manhattan to study in the Doctor of Ministry programme; he completed the degree in 1980.
+In 1978, his superiors agreed, under pressure from Bernárd, to allow him stay in the U.S. to pursue a doctorate in Ministry at New York Theological Seminary.
+To do this, Bernárd had to pay his own tuition fees and living expenses.
+He secured a position as Campus Minister and teacher at Mount Saint Michael's Academy in the Northeast Bronx.
+He graduated as a Doctor of Ministry from NYTS in 1980.

 1984 was a tumultuous year for gay people in New York City.
 AIDS was sweeping through the community with hundreds of people sick and dying.
-Bernard was in the midst of the holocaust and had founded the city’s first AIDS Ministry programme at Dignity New York in 1982.
-Soon he was drafted onto the mayor of New York’s – Edward Koch – task force on AIDS.
+Bernárd was amid the pandemic and had founded the city’s first AIDS Ministry program in Dignity New York in 1982.
+He was subsequently drafted onto the mayor of New York’s – Edward Koch’s – task force on AIDS.
 Six hundred of Dignity’s own membership died at this time.
-Conflict between Dignity and the Archdiocese of New York was exacerbated especially when Cardinal Ratzinger issued his famous ‘Halloween letter’ in 1986 calling gay people ‘disordered in their nature’ and ‘evil’ in their love.
-Cardinal O’Connor expelled Dignity from all Church property and to add to the crisis Fr.
-Bruce Mullins, Jeremy’s brother, came on a crusade to New York from his diocese in Florida distributing flyers outside Mount Saint Michael's Academy condemning Lynch’s ministry.
-Three of the faculty out of a total of sixty-five, formed a group called S.A.F.E.
-This is an aphorism for Students Against Faggotts in Education.
-Aided and abetted by the Archdiocesan authorities they harassed Lynch and eventually pressurised the school administration to force Father Lynch’s resignation on December 20, 1984.
+The conflict between Dignity and the Archdiocese of New York was exacerbated when Cardinal Ratzinger issued his famous ‘Halloween letter’ in 1986.
+Gay people were labeled ‘disordered in their nature’ and ‘evil’ in their love.
+To add insult to injury people with AIDS were blamed for bringing the disease on themselves.
+Cardinal O’Connor expelled Dignity from all Church property.

-However, Lynch became more visible and vocal as the AIDS pandemic worsened.
-He testified in New York City Council on a bill granting rights on employment and housing without regard to sexual orientation to protect those most vulnerable with the virus from losing their jobs and being evicted onto the streets.
-He made a TV documentary on his AIDS Ministry with Channel Four from the United Kingdom.
-After the infamous Ratzinger letter was released by the Vatican, Lynch was denied canonical rights by the Archdiocese for refusing to give up his ministry to the sick and dying.
+Bernárd became more visible and vocal as the AIDS pandemic worsened.
+In 1986 he testified before New York City Council for the passage of Intro 2.
+This bill was designed to guarantee LGBTQIA+ people the right to employment and housing without regard to sexual orientation.
+It was designed particularly to protect those most vulnerable with HIV/AIDS from losing their jobs and being evicted onto the streets.
+At this time Channel 4 U.K. made a TV documentary on his AIDS Ministry and that of Dignity.
+After the infamous Ratzinger letter was released by the Vatican, Bernárd was denied canonical rights by the Archdiocese for refusing to give up his ministry to the sick and dying.
 This effectively banned him from serving as a priest in the U.S. and left him without any source of income.
 In June 1987 he was ordered to Rome for sabbatical leave and to reflect on his future.

 While still in Europe he received word that criminal charges were being filed against him in New York for the alleged sexual abuse of a former 14-year-old student at Mount Saint Michael's.
 The media coverage that followed was widespread and salacious in the U.S. and in Ireland.
-Lynch and those closest to him immediately smelt a rat.
-They already knew that the Archdiocese was out to get him.
+Bernárd and those closest to him immediately smelt a rat.
+They knew that the Archdiocese was out to get him.
 The Archdiocese had tried unsuccessfully to have him deported and sent back to Africa.
-Lynch secured legal counsel and prepared against the advice of his legal counsel to return to New York City to face the charges.
+Bernárd secured legal counsel and prepared to return to New York City to face the charges.
 His advisors warned him that he was up against the two most formidable institutions in the world: The Catholic Church and the F.B.I.
+They said, that he had little hope of getting justice.
 He arrived in the city on June 28, 1988, to find strong support among his many friends and colleagues.
-It was evident that officials in the archdiocese supported the prosecution and were highly instrumental in bringing it about.
+It was evident that officials in the Archdiocese supported the prosecution and were highly instrumental in bringing it about.

 AIDS: A Priest's Testament: http://ow.ly/Dnle7